 You can expect to get anywhere from 10 to 15 good years out of a traditional HVAC system.
 With geothermal systems, on the other hand, you can expect decades of useful life.
 In fact, some come with a 50-year warranty!

-Upland Services is your trusted source for everything HVAC and plumbing.
+Upland Servicing is your trusted source for everything HVAC and plumbing.
 We can install a geothermal system in your home, clean your ductwork, tend to your water heater, and much more.
 Get in touch with us today to learn more about our services or to schedule a consultation for a geothermal HVAC system.